openshift/ansible-service-broker/docs/specs/add-kubernetes-support.md

 ```

 The ```COE``` interface will hold all the public functions whose details are
-hidden away inside the cluster files, kubernetes.go and openshift.go.
+hidden away inside the runtime files, kubernetes.go and openshift.go.
 Adding a
 new COE operation requires adding an abstraced function that describes what
 the interface does so it remains agnostic.